cabal-club/cable/wire.md

 #### 5.2.2 Lifetime of a Request
-In the lifetime of a given request, there are three exclusive roles an involved client machine can have:
+In the lifetime of a given request, there are three exclusive roles an involved host can have:

-1. The **original requester**: the client who allocated the new request and has a set of *outbound peers* they have sent that request to.
+1. The **original requester**: the host who allocated the new request and has a set of *outbound peers* they have sent that request to.

-2. An **intermediary peer**: any client who received the request from one or more peers and has also forwarded it to others.
+2. An **intermediary peer**: any host who received the request from one or more peers and has also forwarded it to others.
 An intermediary peer has both a set of *inbound peers* for a request as well as a set of *outbound peers*.

-3. A **terminal peer**: a client who received the request from one or more peers and does NOT forward it to any others.
+3. A **terminal peer**: a host who received the request from one or more peers and does NOT forward it to any others.
 A terminal peer has only a set of *inbound peers*.